In recent years, the term influencer marketing has generated a lot of buzz.

 Step 4: Build Trust through Passion

 Influencer marketing is all about developing strong and trustworthy relationships.
-Whether you already enjoy a good relationship with a person who could help you reach an influencer on your behalf, or you’ve to develop, trust has to be developed.
+Whether you already enjoy a good relationship with a person or with an agency that could help you reach an influencer on your behalf, or you’ve to develop, trust has to be developed.
 You may develop this by following them on Twitter, reading their blog, doing informal chats on Skype, or maybe taking this to a more personal level (dining & parties).

 Finally, influencer marketing is and will continue to be a reliable source of business and revenue in the near future.
 If you are a business or a professional marketer, think of utilizing the power of a strong network and influence.